flyingcape/MetroBike/README.md

  2. Data_Analysis_Visualizations.ipynb

-  T his notebook loads the cleaned csv files and creates a series of data visualizations.
+  This notebook loads the cleaned csv files and creates a series of data visualizations.

 Secondly, this repository includes a
     -"Data" folder that includes the raw and processed data.
 Data are zipped due to their large sizes.